 Cleghorn Springs State Fish Hatchery

 Cleghorn Springs Hatchery has been in operation since 1928.
-The spring and later the hatchery received their names from the original homestead founded there circa 1889.
-The first hatchery was comprised of a brick hatchery building at the East End of the site and about 12 miscellaneous rectangular earthen ponds.
-This facility was renovated to include 29-earth bottom, stone walled ponds and seven earthen ponds.
-The site was selected for the excellent water source.
-A spring provides six million gallons of water daily at a year-round temperature of 52 degrees.
+The hatchery and the spring received their names from the original homestead founded there circa 1889.
+The first hatchery was comprised of a brick hatchery building at the East end of the site and about 12 miscellaneous rectangular earthen ponds.
+This facility has gone through several renovations throughout the years with the most recent being in 2007.
+An enclosed spring provides six million gallons of water daily at a year-round temperature of 52 degrees.
 Spring water is pumped through degassing canisters where supplementals oxygen to meet fish rearing needs.
 After flowing through rearing units, the water passes through settling basins.
 It then flows into Rapid Creek.

 Rapid City, SD 57702